e-kwsm/nwchem-wiki/Relativistic-All-electron-Approximations.md

 The contracted basis sets used in the calculations should reflect the relativistic effects, i.e. one should use contracted basis sets which were generated using the Douglas-Kroll Hamiltonian.
-Basis sets that were contracted using the non-relativistic (Schödinger) Hamiltonian WILL PRODUCE ERRONEOUS RESULTS for elements beyond the first row.
+Basis sets that were contracted using the non-relativistic (Schrödinger) Hamiltonian WILL PRODUCE ERRONEOUS RESULTS for elements beyond the first row.
 See appendix A for available basis sets and their naming convention.